QuiNovas/terraform-aws-athena-task/README.md

 # terraform-aws-athena-task

-This module creates a lambda that can execute athena queries.
+This module creates a generic lambda that can execute athena queries.
-See [athena-task] (https://github.com/QuiNovas/athena-task) for details.
+See [athena-task] (https://github.com/QuiNovas/athena-task) for more details.

 ## Authors